An Improved Algorithm for Adversarial Linear Contextual Bandits via Reduction: Introduction

+In many combinatorial problems, a linear optimization oracle runs in $O(d)$ time, while the number of actions is $K=2^{\Omega(d)}$.
+For example, this is the case for the shortest-path problem, where $d$ is the number of edges and $K$ is the number of paths.
+For combinatorial problems with stochastic action sets and adversarial losses, we are only aware of \cite{neu2014online} who studied the case where the learner has \emph{semi-bandit} feedback.
+Their algorithm achieves $\tOO\big((dT)^{2/3}\big)$\tim{$O$ or $\tOO$?} regret with $\poly(d,T)$ calls to the linear optimization oracle.
+Compared to their work, our work weakens the assumption on the feedback (from semi-bandits to full-bandits) and improves the regret bound (from $T^{2/3}$ to $\sqrt{T}$).

+It remains open how to efficiently achieve the near-optimal bound $\tOO(\min\{d\sqrt{T}, \sqrt{dT\log K}\})$ without simulators, even when the learner is willing to pay $\poly(d,K,T)$ computation.
+This has only been resolved in the special case where action sets are subsets of the standard basis $\{\mathbf{e}_1, \ldots, \mathbf{e}_d\}$, which is also known as the sleeping bandits problem \citep{schneider2023optimal}.

 Our result is achieved by establishing a novel and computationally efficient reduction from \emph{adversarial linear contextual bandits} to \emph{adversarial linear bandits with misspecification}.
 Linear bandits can be viewed as linear contextual bandits with a fixed context and is therefore less challenging than linear contextual bandits.
 This reduction scheme is related to the work of \cite{hanna2023contexts}, which reduces stochastic linear contextual bandits (with both stochastic contexts and stochastic losses) to misspecified stochastic linear bandits.
-Compared to \cite{hanna2023contexts}, we make two key advances: First, our reduction is polynomial-time, and we also provide a polynomial-time algorithm for the problem we reduce to, whereas \cite{hanna2023contexts} focuses solely on the regret bound and it remains open how their reduction can be implemented in polynomial time.
+Compared to \cite{hanna2023contexts}, we make two key advances: First, our reduction is polynomial-time and operates under the mild assumption of having access to a linear optimization oracle for individual action sets, whereas \cite{hanna2023contexts} focus solely on the regret bound and it remains open how their reduction can be implemented in polynomial time.
 Second, we study the strictly more general setting with adversarial losses.
 A more detailed comparison with \cite{hanna2023contexts} is provided in Appendix~\ref{app: comparison}.

 Finally, regarding results in terms of $L^\star$, we remark that our bound of $\tOO(d\sqrt{L^\star})$ can be specialized to the setting of \cite{olkhovskaya2024first} (a slightly different formulation of adversarial contextual bandits).
 We then obtain a slightly worse rate but, importantly, remove their unrealistic assumption that the context distribution is log-concave.